Former Swiss "Magic Mountain" TB clinics treat COVID to stay relevant

 It kept its lung programmes, which chief doctor Bjoern Janssen said proved a lifesaver this year: Walenstadtberg has treated 500 acute and post-intensive care COVID-19 patients, while referring long COVID cases to a sister clinic nearby.

-“That has a connection to our roots as a tuberculosis clinic,” Janssen said.
-“This tradition has always continued.” ($1 = 0.7090 pounds) ($1 = 0.8979 Swiss francs) (Reporting by John Miller in Zurich and Emilio Parodi in Milan; editing by Philippa Fletcher)
+Reporting by John Miller in Zurich and Emilio Parodi in Milan; editing by Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.